jfarbowitz/miap_hcm/README.md

 5. Always click "Fetch Origin" and merge new changes before starting any new work.

-6. Hack away on your local computer!
-Create a new markdown file titled `[your name].md`.
+6. Create a new markdown file titled `[your name].md`.

-7. Add some text, images, URLs, code snippets to the file describing an important concept you learned in MIAP.
+7. Hack away on your local computer!
+Add some text, images, URLs, code snippets to the .md file describing an important concept you learned in MIAP.

 8. Save the .md file.